Editing: Adding Drama to a Photograph Through Color

 I knew I wanted to photograph this scene on a rainy night so that the highlights would be stronger from the wet rocks, bricks, and railroad tracks in this scene.

 Originally I pictured this scene in black and white, but I'm a sucker for color, and when I saw the slightly purple hue in the sky around the lightning, it inspired me to saturate the purple in the sky to make it more interesting and dramatic.
-Because of that decision, I enhanced the red in the bricks and shifted the yellow lights to orange using the Camera Raw filter in Adobe Photoshop.
-Purple, red, and orange are analogous colors on the color wheel, meaning they're next to each other.
-Any time you put three colors together that are next to each other on a color wheel, it looks good.
+Because of that decision, I enhanced the red in the bricks and shifted the yellow lights to orange.
+Purple, red, and orange are exciting colors.
+They're also analogous colors, meaning they're next to each other on a color wheel.
+Any time you put three colors together that are next to each other on a color wheel, it looks good, and in this case, it adds excitement to the image!